-- 13.1 Bingo is a class of equal chance gaming and will be permitted in alcohol licensed premises and in clubs provided it remains below a certain threshold, otherwise it will be subject to a bingo operating licence which will have to be obtained from the Gambling Commission. - 13.2 The holder of a bingo operating licence will be able to provide any type of bingo game including cash and prize bingo. - 13.3 Commercial bingo halls will require a bingo premises licence from the licensing authority. - 13.4 Amusement arcades providing prize bingo will require a prize gaming permit from the Council. - 13.5 In each of the above cases it is important that where children are allowed to enter premises licensed for bingo, in whatever form, they are not allowed to participate in any bingo game, other than on category D machines.
-When considering applications of this type the Council will therefore take into account, among other things, the location of the games or machines, access to those areas, general supervision of the premises and the display of appropriate notices. - 13.6 A limited number of gaming machines may also be made available at bingo licensed premises.
-Where category C or above machines are available in premises to which children are admitted, the licensing authority will seek to ensure that: - all such machines are located in an area of the premises separated from the remainder of the premises by a physical barrier which is effective to prevent access other than through a designated entrance - only adults are admitted to the area where these machines are located - access to the area where the machines are located is supervised - the area where the machines are located is arranged so that it can be observed by staff of the operator or the licence holder and - at the entrance to, and inside any such area there are prominently displayed notices indicating that access to the area is prohibited to persons under 18. - 13.7 The licensing authority notes that the Gambling Commission's Guidance states: - 18.4 Licensing Authorities will need to satisfy themselves that bingo can be played in any bingo premises for which they issue a premises licence.
-This will be a relevant consideration where the operator of an existing bingo premises applies to vary their licence to exclude an area of the existing premises from its ambit and then applies for a new premises licence, or multiple licences for that or those excluded areas.
+- 13.1 Bingo is a class of equal chance gaming and will be permitted in alcohol licensed premises and in clubs provided it remains below a certain threshold, otherwise it will be subject to a bingo operating licence which will have to be obtained from the Gambling Commission. - 13.2 The holder of a bingo operating licence will be able to provide any type of bingo game including cash and prize bingo. - 13.3 Commercial bingo halls will require a bingo premises licence from the licensing authority. - 13.4 Amusement arcades providing prize bingo will require a prize gaming permit from the council. - 13.5 In each of the above cases it is important that where children are allowed to enter premises licensed for bingo, in whatever form, they are not allowed to participate in any bingo game, other than on category D machines.
+When considering applications of this type the council will therefore take into account, among other things, the location of the games or machines, access to those areas, general supervision of the premises and the display of appropriate notices. - 13.6 A limited number of gaming machines may also be made available at bingo licensed premises.
+Where category C or above machines are available in premises to which children are admitted, the licensing authority will seek to ensure that: - all such machines are located in an area of the premises separated from the remainder of the premises by a physical barrier which is effective to prevent access other than through a designated entrance - only adults are admitted to the area where these machines are located - access to the area where the machines are located is supervised - the area where the machines are located is arranged so that it can be observed by staff of the operator or the licence holder and - at the entrance to, and inside any such area there are prominently displayed notices indicating that access to the area is prohibited to persons under 18. - 13.7 The licensing authority notes that the Gambling Commission's Guidance states: - 18.5 Licensing authorities need to satisfy themselves that bingo can be played in any bingo premises for which they issue a premises licence.
+An operator may choose to vary their licence to exclude a previously licensed area of that premises, and then apply for a new premises licence, or multiple new premises licences, with the aim of creating separate premises in that area.
+Essentially providing multiple licensed premises within a single building or site.
+Before issuing additional bingo premises licences, licensing authorities need to consider whether bingo can be played at each of those new premises.